CrossRef/event-data-user-guide/event-data-manual.md

 TODO RESPONSE

+#endif

 # Using the API

 The API is free to use without restrictions.
 At MVP stage it contains only small but growing sample of Event Data.
 While the API does provide search functionality, you may not yet find the DOI you are looking for.

+The API is documented using Swagger, which will be available shortly after MVP.
+Check the latest version of this manual.

 ## Events, Deposits & Relations